Technical AI systems

 Talk through the technical problem

-For ML, research software, or technical analysis work, start with a focused advisory conversation so the build does not outrun the problem.
+For ML, research software, or technical analysis work, start with a focused advisory conversation so the build doesn't run ahead of the problem.

 Talk through the technical problem